dathash/Emblem/log.md

 The story of the game is delivered through the characters.

 # TODO
-AI
+AI Attacks
+* Targeting Buildings
+* Approach if no targets
+* Artillery
+  * Bigger splash than one
-* Attacks
+* Line Shots

-AI pass (target buildings, get closer if no target, etc.)
+  * Ram?
+Pretty sure it will just be the same.
+* Longer range than one for punch

 Random Enemy Spawns
 Vek Surfacing